chnm/thatcamp-org/wp-content/plugins/google-captcha/readme.txt

 9. Google Captcha (reCAPTCHA) Whitelist page.

 == Changelog ==

+= V1.33 - 15.11.2017 =
+* Bugfix : Redundant reCAPTHCA checking has been removed.
+* Update : The compatibility with Captcha by BestWebSoft and Contact Form by BestWebSoft plugins has been improved.

 = V1.32 - 13.10.2017 =
 * NEW : The compatibility with Limit Attempts by BestWebSoft plugin has been added.